Huang-CL/Magrathea/docs/rtd/getting-started.md

-# MAGRATHEA: Quick Installation and First Run
+# Installation and First Run

 MAGRATHEA is an open-source **1-D planetary interior structure solver** written in C++.
 It is designed for astronomers, planetary scientists, and students who want to model the internal structure of differentiated planets.